A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Introduction

 A topic in control theory related to \irl{} is inverse optimal control~\cite{Boyd94}.
-While the input in both \irl{} and inverse optimal control are trajectories consisting of state-action pairs, the target of learning in the latter is the function mapping states of observed agent to her actions.
+While the input in both \irl{} and inverse optimal control are trajectories consisting of state-action pairs, the target of learning in inverse optimal control is a function mapping states of observed agent to her actions.
 The learning agent may use this policy to imitate it or deliberate with it in its own decision-making process.